Sussex County, New Jersey: Libraries

 The basement of the Sussex County Hall of Records was the home to the first official Sussex County Library when it opened its doors on May 15, 1942.
 A 1936 International book truck was used to mobilize the more than 8,000 books the library had amassed by the end of their first year.
 Today, the Sussex Library County System (SLCS) circulates over 600,000 items through its six branches.

 The Main Library is located in Newton and is where all new materials are procured and then distributed to the five branch libraries.
 The five branch libraries are the Dennis Memorial Branch, named for Mr. Alfred L. Dennis who gifted a sum of $25,000 to build the first library (the Dennis Library) in the county in 1872.
 The Dorothy Henry Branch, located in Vernon, was renamed in 1981 after the passing of the county's first librarian.
-The Franklin Branch, which opened in 1964 and was the first official branch of the Sussex County Library System.
+The Franklin Branch, which opened in 1964, was the first official branch of the Sussex County Library System.
 The Louise Childs branch, located in Stanhope, opened in 1981 and was named in memory of Edith Louise Childs, who served for twenty-one years as Sussex County Clerk of the Board.
 Finally, the Sussex-Wantage branch which was formerly known as the Sussex Public Library, is located in Wantage.

-It is the mission of the Sussex County Library System to provide Sussex County residents with services and resources that provide for their educational, informational and recreational needs.
-The county's six libraries strive to not only supply its residents with print books but also e-books, audiobooks, downloadable audio books, magazines and newspapers, DVDs, videogames, CDs and databases that cover subjects from alchemy to zoology.
-All six locations have computers with high-speed internet access for public use, as well as Wi-Fi for use with laptops, tablets and other devices.
-The libraries are also equipped with meeting rooms available for use by the public whenever they are not being utilized for story hour or any of the multitude of programs the library sponsors.
+The county's six libraries supply residents with e-books, audiobooks, downloadable audio books, magazines and newspapers, DVDs, videogames, CDs and databases that cover subjects from alchemy to zoology.
+All six locations have computers with high-speed internet access, Wi-Fi, and meeting rooms available for use by the public.